wildthinkslaboratory/blog-kit/_pages/calculus/derivative1.md

 We use the limit as $h$ goes to $0$.
 $$\lim_{h \to 0} \frac{(t + h)^2 - t^2}{h}$$
+We let $h$ get infinitely close to $0$ without ever reaching it.
 With a limit, we only care about what happens near $h=0$.
 If our expression is undefined at $h=0$, it doesn't matter.

 [Continue](/pages/derivative2)